 However, where our events and/or meetings are held in public venues and in accordance with the legitimate business and promotional interests of our business members of the press and press photographers/videographers are present, we do not control the publication of press photography and/or reporting.

-2. HOW IS YOUR INFORMATION SHARED?
+5. HOW IS YOUR INFORMATION SHARED?

 We may also process and share your data with our accountant(s) and other professional advisors when required, however such processing and sharing of personal data will not include medical information.
 Our service providers may only process the data of our members for the purpose of providing us with their services, and no other purpose.
 We may also share certain parts of your data when we are required to do so with competent regulatory authorities and bodies as requested or required by law.

-Transfers of data outside the European Economic Area (EEA)
+- Transfers of data outside the European Economic Area (EEA)

-We do not transfer data to processors located outside the EEA.
-Your data may be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-The safeguard we have put in place for this transfer is to enter into European Commission approved standard contractual clauses with the provider.
+If in the event that CHI data may be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The safeguard we have put in place for this transfer is to enter European Commission approved standard contractual clauses with the provider.

 If you wish to receive more information relating to our Processors and/or transfers outside of the EEA, please contact us at the contact details at the start of this privacy notice.

 6. WHAT ARE YOUR RIGHTS RELATING TO PERSONAL DATA?